Baffert mulling Medina Spirit's next step after Derby win - WTMJ

 “He came out of it well,” Baffert said Sunday morning at Churchill Downs.
 “It takes about a week to determine, so I’m going to come back next weekend and see.
 I don’t see anything that would discourage me right now.”

-Similar wait-and-see decisions loomed on the backside a day after the 147th Derby returned to its traditional May date.
+Similar wait-and-see decisions loomed on the backside a day after the 147th Derby returned to its traditional first Saturday in May date.

 Trainer Doug O’Neill said third-place finisher Rock Your World would not be among them, looking instead to run the 1 1/2-mile Belmont Stakes on June 5 in New York.